Equipping Minds Cognitive Development Program

 John Almarode, Ph.D.

 Equipping Minds® Cognitive Therapy is designed to be implemented either in person or online from anywhere in the world.
-Dr. Carol Brown’s doctoral research was accepted for publication in the Journal of Alternative Medicine Research, a peer-reviewed journal, and was released on June 2018.
+Dr. Carol Brown’s doctoral research was accepted for publication in the Journal of Alternative Medicine Research, a peer-reviewed journal, and was released in June 2018.
 You can read the journal under the RESEARCH menu.

-1. Individual online therapy sessions with an Equipping Minds therapist from anywhere in the world. $30 for 30 minutes/$45 for 45 minutes/$60 for 60 minutes No interest payment plans are available.
+1. Individual online therapy sessions with an Equipping Minds therapist from anywhere in the world. $30 for 30 minutes/$45, 45 minutes/$60 for 60 minutes No interest payment plans are available.
 We recommend a minimum of 60 hours.
 Scholarships are available if you qualify.
 Many states in the US have programs that cover Equipping Minds.

-4. Parents can purchase the program and implement themselves. $349 for the Cognitive Package.
+4. Parents can purchase the program and implement it themselves. $349 for the Cognitive Package.
 Sound therapy, Maintaining Brains Everyday, & games are purchased separately from Amazon https://equippingminds.com/product/games-from-amazon/

 Suggested Daily Schedule: